Good Locally Testable Codes with Small Alphabet and Small Query Size: Alphabet Reduction for Good LTCs

 where $\nu$ is the largest possible soundness of a $q$-query tester for the generalized Hadamard code $H(\Sigma,\F^c)$ (see \S\ref{subsec:gen_Hadamard}).
 Moreover, $\nu\geq |\Sigma|^{-2c}$ if $c>1$ and $\nu\geq |\Sigma|^{-3}$ if $c=1$. \end{thm}

 Our requirement about $q$ implies that the theorem cannot be applied with $1$-dimensional $\Delta$ and $q=2$.

-Note that increasing the auxiliary parameter $c$ decreases the rate of $C'$, and also the ratio between the block-lengths of $C'$ and $C$.
-On the other hand, we expect that increasing $c$ would increases $\nu$, and thus the soundness of $T'$.
-In particular, we believe that $\nu$ is much larger than the naive lower bounds provided in the theorem.
+Note that increasing the auxiliary parameter $c$ decreases the rate of $C'$, and also the ratio between the block-lengths of $C$ and $C'$.
+On the other hand, we expect that increasing $c$ would increase $\nu$, and thus the soundness of $T'$.
+In particular, we believe that $\nu$ is much larger than the naive lower bound provided in the theorem.
+For example, when $q=3$ and $c=1$, we have $\nu\geq \frac{1}{6}$ by \cite[Lem.~B.2]{Meir_2009_comb_const_of_LTCs}; see also \cite[Thm.~4.8]{Mittal_2025_low_soundness_testing} which shows that $\nu$ is close to $1$ when $c=1$.